mcity/Mcity-vue-shared/README.md

     - presentation-text
     - isUserAdmin
     - title
-4. There is a named slot available titled "buttons" when any app-specific toolbar buttons can be placed (see example).
+4. There is a named slot available titled "buttons" when any app-specific toolbar buttons can be placed (see example below).

 ### Example:
 ```